 Abigail Adams led a life of public service and devotion to family.
-She was an invaluable partner to America’s second president (so much so that she was called “Mrs. President”), and the educator of America’s fourth president.
+She was an invaluable partner to America’s second president (so much so that she was called “Mrs. President”), and the educator of America’s sixth president.
 She maintained a voluminous correspondence during her lifetime that provides a unique window into political goings-on, war, leading citizens, daily life, and her personal relationships—and her strong opinions about all.
 As the writer Laurie Carter Noble describes, “Her letters show her to have been a woman of keen intelligence, resourceful, competent, self-sufficient, willful, vivacious, and opinionated—a formidable force.
 Her writing reveals a dedication to principle, a commitment to rights for women and for African Americans, fierce partisanship in matters of her husband’s and her family’s interest, and an irreverent sense of humor.”

 Abigail Smith was born in Weymouth, Massachusetts, to the Reverend William Smith, the pastor of the North Parish Congregational Church, and Elizabeth Quincy Smith.
 Both of her parents enjoyed high status in Weymouth; they instilled in Abigail a sense of duty to those who were less fortunate, and a religious life that emphasized morality and reason.
 Abigail often accompanied her mother on visits to the poor and the sick.